Henri de Miffonis: Authorship of reinforced concrete lighthouse plans

 According to historian Brigitte Violette, the authorship of reinforced concrete lighthouse plans constructed in Canada between 1908 and 1914 has been subject to different interpretations.
 Violette also mentions that the authors of the history of lighthouses of Canada have often attributed the concept of lighthouses with flying buttresses to Anderson.
 The confusion regarding the authorship of these plans may be attributed to the publication in 1913 of a work by Frederick A. Talbot, Lightships and Lighthouses, which was written with information provided by William Patrick Anderson and to whom was attributed the building of the reinforced concrete lighthouses.
 However, the patent application filed by Miffonis in 1907 for this type of tower was granted in 1908, and questions the authorship of Anderson concerning the reinforced concrete tower plans.
 Furthermore, the description provided by Talbot in 1913 of the advantages of this method of construction regarding resistance to lateral wind forces and the solidity of the tower makes up the explanatory text that Miffonis wrote in his patent application in 1907.

-Historians that have written about Canadian lighthouses have limited the importance of Miffonis' role in the conception of lighthouses of the early 20th century to that of a "simple designer" by attributing their authorship to " inventive genius ”of Anderson.
-However, historian Brigitte Violette indicates in her work published in 2009 for the 100th anniversiry of the lighthouse of Pointe-au-Père, that the correspondence exchanged between Anderson and Miffonis beginning in 1908, and in particular the two letters written by Anderson in February and March of 1908, leaves little doubt that the authorship of the plans is that of the French engineer.
+Historians that have written about Canadian lighthouses have limited the importance of Miffonis' role in the conception of lighthouses of the early 20th century to that of a "simple designer" by attributing their authorship to " inventive genius "of Anderson.
+However, historian Brigitte Violette indicates in her work published in 2009 for the 100th anniversiry of the lighthouse of Pointe-au-Père, that the correspondence exchanged between Anderson and Miffonis beginning in 1908, and in particular the two letters written by Anderson in February and March 1908, leaves little doubt that the authorship of the plans is that of the French engineer.
 Despite the irritation manifested by Anderson in these letters towards Miffonis, he nevertheless recognizes that the authorship of the concept is due to the latter.
-According to the historian Donald Graham, the irritation of Anderson may be related to "Anderson's bossy character and the iron fist with which he leads his team," as well as his desire to leave "a monument enabling himself to achieve international renown."
+According to the historian Donald Graham, the irritation of Anderson may be related to "Anderson's bossy character and the iron fist with which he leads his team", as well as his desire to leave "a monument enabling himself to achieve international renown".

 A better knowledge of the context and the documentation of the time makes it possible to say that the participation of Anderson in the plans of the reinforced concrete lighthouses at the beginning of the 20th century is rather related to the comments and proposals of modification he made to Miffonis and Wallberg's plans.
 Miffonis' theoretical knowledge of the use of reinforced concrete leaves little doubt as to the importance of his participation in the erection of lighthouses at the beginning of the 20th century in Canada and to the fact that he is much more than a simple designer working for the Department of Fisheries and Oceans.